 Step 7: Maintain records of every document related to the accident and your injury.
 That includes medical bills, prescriptions, insurance company letters, operative reports, and imaging results.

-Step 8: Hire a North Carolina rear-end collision lawyer to assist you with your case.
+Step 8: Hire a North or South Carolina car accident collision lawyer to assist you with your case.

 Creating a successful claim or lawsuit is complicated.
 If you don’t seek legal representation, you’ll probably end up with much less money than you would if you work with an experienced lawyer.
-When you hire DeMayo Law Offices, we’ll thoroughly investigate the accident and locate sufficient evidence to prove fault and the extent of injuries you sustained.
+Arranging a consultation with a professional personal injury law firm is the best way to determine how much a car accident attorney can help you.

 Some of the necessary evidence we’ll need includes: